vperrin/algolia-tam-assignment/questions/questions.md

 Thanks for getting in touch.
 Without having access to your code, it is hard for me to diagnose the issue.
-I presume you are using searchkit to build an search UI?
+I presume you are using searchkit to build a search UI?
 It sounds like you are trying to use the widget without having properly created it.

 To create a search interface, we recommend using Algolia Instantsearch and Algolia Autocomplete, for which we have SDKs for the morec common front-end languages.